wardencam360/wardencam_manual/faq.rst

 What if I upgrade on the viewer device first?
 +++++++++++++++++++++++++++++++++++++++++++++
-| If you upgrade on the viewer device, you just need to manually enable the upgrade on the camera device once.
+| If you upgrade on the viewer device first, you just need to manually enable the upgrade on the camera device once.
 | Before you manually upgrade the camera device, it is still running as the trial.
 | The manual enable procedure is simply to sign in once on the camera device as a camera or a viewer.

 How to run WardenCam on a Windows PC?
 +++++++++++++++++++++++++++++++++++++
-| We are currently not offering any windows version but will consider it in the future.
+| We currently do not offer a Windows version, but will consider it in the future.

 How can I request more free-trial hours?
 ++++++++++++++++++++++++++++++++
-| Email the developer support@wardencam360.com and ask for more trial hours.
+| Email the developer at support@wardencam360.com and request more trial hours.

 More questions?
 +++++++++++++++